-GPHIN is managed by Health Canada's Centre for Emergency Preparedness and Response (CEPR), which was created in July 2000 to serve as Canada's central coordinating point for public health security.
+GPHIN is managed by the Public Health Agency of Canada's Centre for Emergency Preparedness and Response (CEPR), which was created in July 2000 to serve as Canada's central coordinating point for public health security.
 It is considered a centre of expertise in the area of civic emergencies including natural disasters and malicious acts with health repercussions.
-CEPR offers a number of practical supports to municipalities, provinces and territories, and other partners involved in first response and public health security.
-This is achieved through its network of public health, emergency health services, and emergency social services contacts.